python/cpython/Doc/howto/concurrency.rst

 Normal functions do not follow this pattern, so they cannot take advantage of that cooperative scheduling to avoid blocking the program.
-Thus coroutines and non-coroutines don't mix well.
+Thus, coroutines and non-coroutines don't mix well.
 While there are tools for wrapping normal functions to act like coroutines, they are often converted into coroutines instead.
 At that point, if any non-async code relies on the function then